-In summer, mangoes are the important ingredient, in all our dishes.
-We throw them in sambar, Ku ham bus, make side dishes like Mango Pachadi, mango salad.
+In summer, mangoes are an essential ingredient in all our dishes.
+We throw them in sambar or make side dishes like Mango Pachadi and mango salad.
 We also loved to have them as a snack.

-This mango chutney is also one such recipe to incorporate mangoes into chutney recipe.
-Here we do not get Indian mangoes, So I use to go with frozen packages which are available in our local Indian Stores.
+This Indian mango chutney is one such recipe to incorporate mangoes into chutney recipes.
+Here, we do not get Indian mangoes, So I used to go with frozen packages available in our local Indian Stores.

-How to Make mango chutney:
+How to make Indian mango chutney

 1. Cut raw mango.
 Measure and take 1 cup.

-3. Allow all the ingredients to cooled down to the room temperature.
+- Allow all the ingredients to cooled down to the room temperature.
 Once it is cooled down, transfer them to the mixer grinder.
 Add salt and grind it until they are smooth in texture.

 Tips and Variations Raw mango chutney: